 Hello Francis, the choice of engine size is usually driven by fuel economy, performance needs or purpose of the vehicle.
-In this case, you seem to be looking for a fuel sipping engine with reasonable performance, a measure of efficiency.
-Ordinarily, the smaller 1.5litre petrol engine should give you a superior fuel economy of about 16-18 kilometre per litre while the bigger 1.8litre engine will give you about 14-16 kilometre per litre.
+Ordinarily, the smaller 1.5litre petrol engine should give you a superior fuel economy of about 16-18 kilometres per litre while the bigger 1.8litre engine will give you about 14-16 kilometres per litre.

 However, these statistics are subject to how you drive (habits, aggressiveness), engine maintenance and engine efficiency improving technology, size and shape of the car, terrain and use of efficiency improving fuel.

 How you drive matters.
 On the highway, when you drive fast to maintain speed, the smaller 1.5 litre engine will work harder and its fuel economy will drop significantly as its rev curves operate in the higher fuel thirstier rev bands.
 The 1.5 litre petrol engine fuel economy may drop down below 16 kilometres per litre if pushed hard on the highway.
 So, driving a small engine in itself is not a guarantee to superior fuel economy.

 A slightly bigger 1.8 litre engine may prove to be more efficient when driving in performance demanding situations such as the highway because it is able to attain momentum and provide good performance at lower rev bands which convert into lower fuel economy.
 Equally, smaller petrol engines will give you superior fuel economy in the city or peri-urban traffic.
 This is because the performance demand is moderate, which balances well with fuel economy demands.
 Engine maintenance and efficiency improving technology.
 The engine service condition of the lubrication, ignition and air intake systems affects engine efficiency (fuel economy and performance).